View on GitHub

 name = "Enable automation for specific repository"

-repositories = ["test-repo"] # or ["all"] for all repositories
+repositories = ["test-repo"] # Or ["all"] for all repositories

-enable_execution_phase1_to_phase2 = true # Make Draft PR ready
+enable_execution_phase1_to_phase2 = true # Make Draft PR Ready

 enable_execution_phase2_to_phase3 = true # Post Phase2 comment